 Selvaraaju Murugesan (Biarri)

-"I completed an AMSI Internship with the software company, Biarri in Melbourne in 2012.
+"I completed an APR.Intern internship with the software company, Biarri in Melbourne in 2012.
 It was extremely challenging and it provided me with plethora of opportunities to apply my skills.

 My project involved solving complex engineering problems pertaining to modern telecommunication networks such as LTE and WiMAX.
 I formulated and solved some complex optimisation problems in cell planning and demand forecasting, subject to various engineering and economics constraints.
 I applied targeted optimisation tools to obtain best possible solutions for optimisation problems.